Revisiting the Yom Hazikaron Ceremony

 10. Choir.

 11. Israeli student introduces a soldier.
 Soldier immediately makes reference to his emotions — he apologizes for using so many tissues.
 “Sad day for Jews, but mainly for Israelis”.
-Talked about how his few years spent living in California were as far away from the tragic times in the 90’s in Israel as possible.
+Talks about how his few years spent living in California were as far away from the tragic times in the 90’s in Israel as possible.
 Graduated HS and went to the army in Israel.
-Knew that he wanted to be “that one with the responsibility, to tell others to follow him.” the one that leads the soldiers.
-Who has responsibility for the lives of other Israelis.
+Knew that he wanted to be “that one with the responsibility, to tell others to follow him,” the one that leads the soldiers and has responsibility for the lives of other Israelis.

-12. More Israeli students/fellows speaking about what Yom Hazikaron means.
+12. More Israeli students speak about what Yom Hazikaron means.

 13. Yizkor, read by an Israeli student.